mayasissel/CarbsAndRatings/README.md

 For our baseline model, the features we will be using are `avg_rating` a numerical column containing the average rating of a given recipe and `carb_prop` a numerical column containing the decimal proportion of carbohydrates in a given recipe.
 Both of these feastures would be quantitative.

+The rmse result we got 74.56.
+This result tells how far off our predicted cooking times are from the actual values.
+We do not believe our baseline model is "good" because currently the predicted values are very far from the actual values.

 ## Final Model

 For the final model, the features we decided to use are `avg_rating`, `carb_prop`, `n_steps` and `n_ingredients`.